Devilla/wordpress-plugin/README.txt

 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

 Note:
-UseInfluence infuses the unique Pixel code into your website to show popup notifications.
+UseInfluence infuses a unique Pixel code into your website to show popup notifications.

 == Frequently Asked Questions ==

 What's the cost?

 We have four plans, each with 7 days free trial.
-Depending on your website's traffic you can choose from 'Startup-$17', 'Small Business-48'
+Depending on your website's traffic you can choose from 'Startup ($17)', 'Small Business ($48)', 'Advanced ($86)' & 'Enterprise ($171)'.
+With Yearly plans purchase you just have to pay for 10 months, i.e. 2 Months Free.

-= How might I drop my membership? =
+= How do I revoke my Influence membership? =

 You can giveup your membership whenever you feel like.
 Get in touch with us through our website or email (info@useinfluence.co).